joelphimes/Niger-Political-Shift-Examination/README.md

     * The values for Political Stability range from positive 2.5 to negative 2.5.
     * Positive values (greater than 0) indicate better political stability, while negative values indicate a decline or deterioration in political stability.
     * For Niger, as the year progress, the values become increasingly negative, indicating a decline in political stability over time.
-    * Sources (6 reps - Comprised of the following categories): Orderly transfers, Armed conflict, Violent demonstrations, Social unrest, International tensions / terrorist threat HUM Political terror scale, IJT Security risk rating, IPD Intensity of internal conflicts: ethnic, religious or regional, Intensity of violent activities…of underground political organizations, Intensity of social conflicts (excluding conflicts relating to land), PRS Government stability, Internal conflict, External conflict, Ethnic tensions, WMO Protests and riots.
+    * Sources (6 reps - Comprised of the following categories): Orderly transfers, Armed conflict, Violent demonstrations, Social unrest, International tensions / terrorist threat HUM Political terror scale, IJT Security risk rating, IPD Intensity of internal conflicts: ethnic, religious or regional, Intensity of violent activities of underground political organizations, Intensity of social conflicts (excluding conflicts relating to land), PRS Government stability, Internal conflict, External conflict, Ethnic tensions, WMO Protests, and riots.

 - Control of Corruption (Indicator Code: CC.EST):
     * Overall: This indicator assesses the prevalence of corruption in public institutions and society.
 It reflects the level of integrity within the government and the effectiveness of anti-corruption efforts.
 Higher scores on this indicator indicate lower levels of corruption, which fosters trust in public institutions, encourages foreign investments and enhances overall governance and development.